Diabetogenic serum factor apoCIII

 Reducing apoCIII is a therapeutic target in the treatment of diabetes

 BB-rats develop a human-like type 1 diabetes.
 When apoCIII production in these animals was lowered by antisense treatment, the onset of diabetes was significantly delayed.
-Researchers at Biocrine are now in progress with the development of a specific monoclonal antibody against apoCIII.
-Monoclonal antibodies are already in use for treatment of other diseases like rheumatoid arthritis and multiple sclerosis and give a more controlled effect compared to antisense.
+Researchers at Biocrine are now in progress with the development of a specific therapy aiming at lowering apoCIII.
+For example monoclonal antibodies, that are already in use for treatment of other diseases like rheumatoid arthritis and multiple sclerosis and give a more controlled effect compared to antisense.
 The utmost aim is to develop tools to safely reduce apoCIII in individuals at risk for diabetes.

 .Read more about apoCIII: